documentnode/documentnode.io/release-notes/relnotes-1.2.133.md

 ![screen-page-block-about-me](screen-page-block-about-me.png)

-As all page blocks do, this page block is mobile-friendly, and you are free to change the photo, texts, social links, text colours, background colours and more.
+As all page blocks do, this page block is mobile-friendly, and you are free to change the photo, texts, social links, text colors, background colors and more.

 ## Miscellaneous improvements & fixes